 - 4.3.1 Listed Buildings are buildings and structures of national importance given legal protection by being placed on a 'List' of Buildings of Special Architectural or Historic Interest.
 Buildings on the List are given one of three grades which denote their level of importance (Grade I, II & II), Grade I being the highest.
-A listed building may not be demolished, extended, or altered without special permission from the local planning authority. - 4.3.2 Due to its location in the centre of an historic town there are a large number of Listed Buildings within the locality of the site, a total of 27 within 100m of the proposed development site alone.
-The majority of listed buildings, both within the search area and in the wider Haverfordwest area, share no physical, historical, visual or other identified relationship to the proposed development and have therefore been discounted from further assessments.
-Buildings of relevance to the current development have been identified, these include: - Haverfordwest Castle (12031, Grade I listed);
+A listed building may not be demolished, extended, or altered without special permission from the local planning authority. - 4.3.2 Due to its location in the centre of an historic town there are a large number of Listed Buildings within the locality, a total of 27 within 100m of the proposed development site alone.
+Buildings of relevance to the current development are however more limited.
+These include: - Haverfordwest Castle (12031, Grade I listed); - New Bridge and lamp standards (12020, Grade II listed); - The Old Bridge (12021, Grade II listed); - No.12 Victoria Place (12244, Grade II listed); - Warehouse at rear of No.12 Victoria Place (12245, Grade II listed); - Picton House (12201, Grade II listed)

-- New Bridge and lamp standards (12020, Grade II listed); - The Old Bridge (12021, Grade II listed); - No.12 Victoria Place (12244, Grade II listed); - Warehouse at rear of No.12 Victoria Place (12245, Grade II listed); - Picton House (12201, Grade II listed) - 4.3.3 These sites will not be directly affected by the proposed development.
-The potential impact lies in the possible visual impact upon the setting these sites.
+4.3.3 These sites will not be directly affected by the proposed development.
+The potential impact lies in views of Haverfordwest Castle and the warehouse to the rear of No.12 Victoria Place, and views from New Bridge, Old Bridge, Victoria Place and Picton House.